 This course presents a solid foundation of the fundamentals of structural mechanics, from the macro-level of structural analysis to the molecular level of materials science and engineering.
 Students will learn and appreciate how structural analysis and materials response are intricately involved in the engineering product/device design process.
-Fundamental concepts of materials failures (including fracture, fatigue and creep) and their microstructural origins (in important engineering materials including metals, ceramics, polymers and composite – be it structural or elemental) will be introduced in the class, with emphasis on structural design for safety and reliability.
-In these aspects, the class could be likened to the popular CSI (Crime Scene Investigation) TV series where in every episode, the students will be presented with the “dead bodies in the crime scene” (ie. the failed components of an engineering systems/devices) and based on the “forensic knowledge”, they will be asked to “solve the case” (ie. based on structural mechanics knowledge obtained in this class to learn; (a) how the damage is initiated in a particular engineering system/device, (b) how it evolves, and (c) how the damage leads to the final catastrophic events that result in the failed parts found in the accident scene).
-Relevant principles and concepts in several applications – from design of large mechanical structures in civil engineering, to transportation (aerospace, automotive, etc.), to marine as well as high technology often in micro/nano-scale (microelectronics, energy, solar PV, battery, etc.) industries – will be discussed.
-Throughout the course, emphasis will be placed on the foundations of structural mechanics, relevant design applications in the various fields of industries in Singapore, problem-solving, experimental design, and data analysis.
+Fundamental concepts of materials failures (including fracture, fatigue, and creep) and their microstructural origins in important engineering materials including bio-metals, shape memory alloys, ceramics, polymers and composite will be introduced in the class.
+Students will be introduced to all the important failure modes and their implications in design (with relevant real world study cases), but the emphasis will be on the basic analyses using fracture mechanics approaches.
+Students will also have the opportunities to solve real world failure cases using their structural mechanics knowledge obtained in this class to learn; (a) how the damage is initiated in a particular engineering system/device, (b) how it evolves, and (c) how the damage leads to the final failed parts and events.
+Relevant principles and concepts in several applications; from design of large mechanical structures in civil engineering, to failure analysis of biomedical devices/marine fouling, and design of nitinol engine will be discussed.
+Throughout the course, emphasis will be placed on the foundations of structural mechanics, relevant design applications in the various fields of industries, problem-solving, experimental design, and data analysis.
 Syntellix AG, a world-leading biomedical technology company, proudly sponsors and supports a student project of this course on biodegradable implants with a S$1000 cash award.

 Course Lead/Main Instructor